unixbox-net/linux-tools/SECURITY.md

 - Misuse may result in data loss or system damage

 Please **review scripts before execution**.
 You are responsible for your own systems.

-For example, make sure you change the count request on the mail-audit script .. or may end up blacklisted ..